lindsay-jin/c0124-code-solutions/typescript-view-swapping/typescript-view-swapping-quiz-notes.md

   doesn't show up on the screen

-- What does the `element.matches()` method take as an argument and what does it return? css selector, returns the element with that css selector
+- What does the `element.matches()` method take as an argument and what does it return? css selector, returns a boolean value

 - How can you retrieve the value of an element's attribute? getAttribute()